tylertitsworth/5th-age-srd/Classes/Commander.md

 This turn, if the target moves to attack an enemy you are also engaged with, that enemy is vulnerable to the attack.

+### Hang in There!

+Interrupt action

+**Cost:** 1 command point

+**Target:** One nearby ally who has made a recovery roll

+**Effect:** The target can choose to reroll any of the recovery dice.
+Keep the reroll.

+#### Adventurer Feat

+The target adds your Charisma modifier to the hit points healed, twice at 5th level and thrice at 8th level.

+#### Champion Feat

+You can spend an additional command point to grant the target a bonus recovery die.

 ### Hit Harder

 Interrupt action